No Crash, No Exploit: Automated Verification of Embedded Kernels: Case study Experimental Evaluation

 \mysubparagraph{Protocol} In this experiment, we perform a fully automated in-context verification (with {\it no annotation}) of a simple variant of the \educrtos{} kernel with round-robin scheduling and no dynamic task creation.
 We then use this kernel to evaluate the scalability of this approach by modifying the number of tasks that run on the system, and compare it against our parameterized method.

 Figure~\ref{fig:scalability} provides the execution time and memory used when verifying a system composed of $N$ tasks for both approaches.
-For the parameterized analysis, the invariant computation takes less than a second, and total analysis time is linear (70~ms per task), while requiring only 12 lines of annotations.
+For the parameterized analysis, the invariant computation takes less than a second, and total analysis time is almost linear in the number of tasks, while requiring only 12 lines of annotations.
+In this case, the only parts that depends on the number of tasks are the base case checking and the in-context static analysis of the almost deterministic boot code.

-By contrast, for the in-context verification, the number of steps to reach a fixpoint, the number of modified memory locations, and the number of target locations for the $\mathtt{Thread *}$ pointers grow with the number of tasks, resulting in supra-linear complexity.
+By contrast, for the in-context verification, the number of steps to reach a fixpoint, the number of modified memory locations, and the number of target locations for the $\mathtt{Thread *}$ pointers grow with the number of tasks, resulting in a quadratic complexity.
 This scalability issue is inherent to the use of in-context verifications~\cite{nordholz2020design}.

 \mysubparagraph{Conclusions} Fully-automated in-context verification with no annotation is achievable on very simple kernels, but is not robust enough for more complex kernels.
 Moreover, it does not scale to very large number of tasks.
-On the contrary, parameterized verification (with very few annotations) is robust and scales linearly with large number of tasks.
+On the contrary, parameterized verification (with very few annotations) is robust and scales almost linearly with large numbers of tasks.